Toronto Pearson International Airport heist: Heist

-Investigation and arrests
+Investigation

 On April 20, 2023, the Royal Canadian Mounted Police officials confirmed that Peel Regional Police would be investigating the heist.
-Peel Regional Police inspector Stephen Duivesteyn said their team would investigate "all avenues" and described that the incident as "isolated" and "very rare".
-Peel Regional Police and the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) would start a joint investigation, dubbing it "Project 24K" with 24K meaning 24 gold karats.
+Peel Regional Police inspector Stephen Duivesteyn said their team would investigate "all avenues" and described the incident as "isolated" and "very rare".
+Peel Regional Police and the U.S Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) would start a joint investigation, dubbing it "Project 24K" with 24K meaning 24 gold karats.
 The ATF was involved as some of those suspected were also involved in illegal arms trafficking.
+After examining CCTV surveillance footage from 225 businesses and residences, police traced the route of the getaway vehicle with the stolen gold.
+From the Air Canada warehouse, it ran westbound on Highway 401 and north on Bronte Road past a church north of Milton, after which the trail disappeared.

-On April 17, 2024, Peel Regional Police announced the results of its joint investigation with the ATF.
+On April 17, 2024, Peel Regional Police, along with the ATF, announced the results of its joint investigation.
 Nineteen charges were laid, six arrests were made, and three Canada-wide arrest warrants were issued.
 Police recovered some $430,000 in cash, about $89,000 worth of gold jewelry ornaments, and equipment capable of smelting gold to facilitate its sale.
 Police had also seized the getaway truck.
-Peel police Chief Nishan Duraiappah said that theft was well planned by an organized crime syndicate.
+Peel police Chief Nishan Duraiappah said that the theft was well planned by an organized crime syndicate.
 Two Air Canada employees were involved in carrying out the theft, according to lead investigator Det.
 Sgt.
 Mike Mavity.
-According to Mavity, police believe the stolen gold bars have been melted down and sold through both domestic and overseas markets.
+According to Mavity, police believe the stolen gold bars were melted down and sold through both domestic and overseas markets.
 Police seized two lists showing how the cash proceeds from the disposal of the gold were distributed among the gang members.
-One list showed $10.23 million distributed and the other $9.94 million.
+One list showed $10.23 million distributed, and the other $9.94 million.
+As of 2026, investigators have recovered about one kilogram of gold and several hundred thousand dollars in currency believed to be from the heist, and seized smelting equipment.

 By July 2024, the investigation had cost Peel Regional Police $5.3 million with an estimated cost to complete of $10 million.
-Police believe that very little of the gold was melted down in a jewelry store at Mississauga, Ontario and that the bulk of it may have been sent to Dubai, United Arab Emirates, or India where dealers would melt down gold bars with serial numbers.
+Police believe that very little of the gold was melted down in a jewelry store at Mississauga, Ontario and that the bulk of it may have been sent to Dubai, United Arab Emirates and India, where dealers would melt down gold bars with serial numbers.